catherineloesch/project3-mernstack-app/README.md

 backend route for DELETE User action:

 Once the models were completed the team focused on generating the backend routes for CRUD functionality.
 I worked on the routes for the User model.
-Below is an example of one of those routes, the DELETE route for the User model:
+Below is an example of one of those routes (the DELETE route for the User model):

 ```JavaScript
 router.delete('/users/:id', (req, res) => {